mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 Welcome to the NordVPN WireGuard Configuration Generator & Proxy Servers Fetcher tool!
 This project aims to simplify the process of setting up optimized WireGuard configuration files for NordVPN servers while also providing a convenient way to fetch proxy servers from the NordVPN API.
 As a bonus addition to the project, we are introducing a version of the tool written in Go language for users who prefer Go over Python, along with a web version that generates configuration files without the private key, making the use of the access token optional for added security.

+If you find this project useful, please consider giving it a star to show your love and support!

 ## Introduction

 Setting up WireGuard for NordVPN can be complex, but our generator streamlines this process.
 It automatically creates optimized configuration files based on your preferences and location.
 The included script fetches proxy servers from NordVPN's API and saves them for easy use.
 With the introduction of the Go version and the web version (where the user must add the private key manually after downloading the configuration for added security or opt to use the access token), users now have additional options for utilizing the tool.